Vilbeee/Ville-s-Portfolio/S&P500 Project/README.md

 ### Why this project?

-As I recently graduated with a master's degree in economics and I wanted to create a project, which would showcase my skills with different data analysis programs such  as SQL, Excel and PowerBI.
-In addition working with stock data correlated to my personal interests in investing and would also showcase my ability to read and understand companies' financial statements.
+As I recently graduated with a master's degree in economics, I wanted to create a project, which would showcase my skills with different data analysis programs such as SQL, Excel and PowerBI.
+In addition, working with stock data correlated to my personal interests regarding investing and it would also showcase my ability to read and understand companies' financial statements.

 ### Steps followed